dbxifu/SIXSA/README.md

 simulated pha files.
 The run will produce a set of PDF files that are available in SIXSA_OUTPUTS.
 In running single round inference, the code will generate the posteriors for a set of 500 spectra.
 The code will also produce a pickle file that saves the results of the run, that can be uploaded for re-use.
-The inputs for each run is defined in the yaml files provided.
-You can change the parameters of the yaml files, but beware that reducing too much the training sample size may introduce erratic behavior.
+The inputs for each run is defined in the yaml files provided (SIXSA_YML_INPUT_FILES).
+You can change the parameters of the input files, but beware that reducing too much the training sample size may introduce erratic behavior.
 Remember that there are random realizations involved and therefore the results from one run to the other can differ (still within errors).
-The run time
+The run time can also differ from one round to the other (say within a few tens of seconds).